-Potassium bicarbonate should be removed because it does not fit into any of the categories of allowable synthetics in 6517(c)(1)(B)(i) of OFPA.
+The CS should investigate the possibility of the availability of nonsynthetic potassium bicarbonate and make a clear nonsynthetic determination.
+If, however, the substance is classified as synthetic under the law, then potassium bicarbonate should be removed because it does not fit into any of the categories of allowable synthetics in §6517(c)(1)(B)(i) of OFPA.